-This evening’s lecture features two award-winning projects presented by their designers.
+Our autumn lecture featured two award-winning projects presented by their designers.
 Each has been sensitively and creatively developed to respond to their own, but very different context.
 Concrete and energy efficiency are common themes, with expertly crafted exposed concrete structure on the inside and out.

 Outhouse: Chris Loyn, Loyn & Co Architects

 The Outhouse is an exemplary concrete house on the Welsh borders, embedded into the south-facing slope of a hillside, overlooking the Wye Valley.
 Barely visible from the north this single-storey structure is hidden beneath a highly insulated, intensive, green meadow roof that extends the landscape over the largely open plan accommodation below, unifying the series of inside and outside spaces.
 The surfaces of the cast in situ concrete structure are left exposed, providing smooth, solid surroundings that have been described as feeling ‘warm and luxurious’.
 The exposed structure also continues outside, framing views and sheltered courtyards.
 The house has been designed to be a highly sustainable, energy efficient dwelling incorporating sustainable technologies such as whole house ventilation with ground-to-air heat exchanger.
 On completion the project recorded airtightness better than that required for Passivhaus standards.
 The Outhouse is the first private home to make the RIBA Stirling Prize shortlist for 15 years.

 Images: Outhouse by Loyn & Co Architects.
 Photography Charles Hosea.

 New Academic Wing, Wolfson College, Oxford: Magdalena Cheda & Marion Brereton, Berman Guedes Stretton Architects with Steve Williams, Price & Myers